vanilla/docs/content/developer/importing/porter.md

 #### Redirects

-For everything to work properly you will probably need to do 2 redirects!
-One redirect for the [path](#redirect-the-path) and one for the [domain](#redirect-the-domain).
+For everything to work properly you will probably need to do two redirects: one for the [path](#redirect-the-path) and one for the [domain](#redirect-the-domain).

-When setup properly, users hitting your old forum should then be
-1) globally 301 redirected to your new domain hosting Vanilla's forum which will then
+When setup properly, users visiting your old forum should be globally redirected to your new Vanilla Forums domain.
-2) 301 redirect to the correct path based on the URL requested.
+Once the user arrives at the new forum, a second redirect will translate the request and forward users to the proper Vanilla URL.

 ##### Redirect the path

 The "path" is everything that comes after the domain.
 In `http://domain.com/forum/thread.php?id=10&pageNumber=2` that would be `/forum/thread.php?id=10&pageNumber=2`

-Many legacy platform path redirects can be handled by the **Redirector** plugin (not the same thing than the `forum-redirector` folder) in the [Addons repository](https://github.com/vanilla/addons).
+Many legacy platform path redirects can be handled by the **Redirector** plugin in the [Addons repository](https://github.com/vanilla/addons).
 Simply enable the plugin.
 Check the description for what it supports currently.

-You can also create custom redirects as needed using the [Routes](/developer/routes) feature in the Dashboard.
+You may also create custom redirects, as needed, using the [Routes](/developer/routes) feature in the Dashboard.
-Use regular expressions to match incoming URL patterns and 301 redirects to their new place.
+Regular expressions can be used to perform pattern matching against incoming paths which will allow you to 301 redirects to the new paths.

 An example of a path redirect would be:
 `/forum/discussion.php?id=10&pageNumber=2`